EARLY BIRD DISCOUNTS NOW ON!

 Hiking

 Get ready for an early start today as you'll be travelling on to Kyoto – once Japan's ancient capital – which retains much of its historic charm with atmospheric temples, sublime zen gardens, traditional teahouses and geisha roaming the alleys.
 Your journey there (taking approximately five hours) will involve a mix of public transport including the famous high-speed Shinkansen train, a must-do for a full immersion into Japanese culture.
 You might want to get yourself a bento-style lunch on the way to eat on the train – just like the locals do.
-Upon arrival in the early afternoon, hop onto bicycles to take a short ride along the shores of the River Kamogawa to reach Kyoto’s most iconic shrine, Fushimi Inari, famous for its thousands of reddish-orange torii gates.
+Upon arrival in the early afternoon, start your exploration of the city with one of Kyoto’s most iconic shrines, Fushimi Inari, famous for its thousands of reddish-orange torii gates.
 Your guide will lead you on a hike through the amazing network of trails winding up into the hills, and you can snap a few artistic shots.
-Time allowing, you can cycle on through the Fushimi District, stopping for some (optional) tastings in traditional sake breweries before returning to your hotel for a good night's sleep.
+Time allowing, walk through the Fushimi District, stopping for some (optional) tastings in traditional sake breweries before returning to your hotel for a good night's sleep.

 Day 5